 The next tip is to use the Polaroid SX-70 instant film camera in even lighting.
 Just before sunset, when the sun is still high enough to brighten the landscape, but soft enough to create nice shadows is the perfect time to take photos.

 Shoot with the sun shining on your subject for fantastic, even portraits that come out great every time.
 If you do choose to take a portrait with the sun behind your subject, be sure to move the exposure compensation wheel over so it is showing more white.
 This will slow down your shutter speed to give more exposure to the darker areas of the image.

 Shooting landscapes with the SX-70

-The SX-70 is the best instant camera on the market for landscapes since it is one of the only ones that has manual control of the focus, instead of using focus-free plastic lenses.
-This means you can get sharp images both close and far away.
-But be prepared to take multiple images to get the exposure just right.
+The SX-70 is the best instant camera on the market for landscape photography since it is one of the only ones that has manual control of the focus, instead of using focus-free plastic lenses.
+This means you can create sharp images at any distance.
+Just be prepared to take multiple images to get the exposure just right.

 When taking photos in the distance, always be sure to check your focus.
 If you push the focus dial all the way to the end, chances are the images will be slightly out of focus unless it’s very hot outside.
 The elements in the lens are designed to focus slightly past infinity at the end of the range to allow users to focus even in extreme conditions like the desert.

 So always be sure to pay very close attention to the focus when taking images of distant subjects.
 As well, the Sonar version isn’t very good at focusing at infinity, so manual control is essential.

 For landscapes where you need a little more control to get your images perfectly exposed, you may need to opt for the more expensive, but fully-manual converted SX-70 cameras, called the SLR670, created by MiNT.
 These cameras feature a dial (called the Time Machine) that gives the user control over the shutter, and even allows the camera to shoot both ISO 100 SX-70 film or the ISO 640 Polaroid 600 film automatically.